Things for Recovering Hoarders Like Me [Live Post]

 Software

 Mullvad VPN: Cheap at $5/mo, and the VPN that all my privacy-conscious security expert friends use.
-They are committed to not logging data, and have successfully resisted search warrants in the past.
+They are committed to not logging data, and have successfully resisted search warrants in the past, and is the only such VPN with this kind of privacy record except for Proton.

 Bitwarden: Free and open-source password manager.
 Has pretty good UI and integrations, and one-click switching from any other password manager.
 Has never been hacked.